France-ioi/taskgrader/README.md

     tools/taskstarter/taskstarter.py init mynewtask

-This command will start a new task in the folder `mynewtask`; use it if you want to write a task.
-In this new task folder, you'll find a few files to guide you on the usual components of a task.
+This command will start a new task in the folder `mynewtask`; use it if you want to write a task for use with the taskgrader.
+It will ask you a few questions to guide you through the various components of a task, and write a base task with some example files.
 The next section describes that in more detail.

     cd examples/task3 ; ../../tools/taskstarter/taskstarter.py test